-State Ownership and Monetary Supply Shocks: A Tale of Two Sectors
+State Ownership, Asset Prices, and Monetary Policy Transmission: A Tale of Two Sectors

-Keywords: State ownership, return predictability, POE, SOE, debt issuance cost shock, risk premiums
+Keywords: State ownership, monetary policy transmission, financial frictions, POE, SOE, risk premiums

 Suggested Citation: Suggested Citation